-NOAA GOES satellite -derived 3-D rendering of hurricane Floyd at 2015 UTC on 15 Sep 1999, showing asymmetric outflow of this Category 4 storm extending 1000s of km north, past the Great Lakes into Canada.
+NOAA GOES satellite-derived 3-D rendering of hurricane Floyd at 2015 UTC on 15 Sep 1999, showing asymmetric outflow of this Category 4 storm extending 1000s of km north, past the Great Lakes into Canada.
 The eye is in the NW Atlantic just to the east of the Georgia-Florida border, USA.
-The sea-surface temperature for this storm is in Fig. 16.51 at the end of this chapter.
 [Image by Hal Pierce is courtesy of the Laboratory for Atmospheres, NASA Goddard Space Flight Center.]

 Sometimes these spiral rain bands will merge to form a temporary second eyewall of thunderstorms around the original eye wall (Fig. 16.6).
-The region of lighter rain between the two eyewalls is called the moat.
+The lighter rain between the two eyewalls is called the moat.